Our timeline

 2011

-As the Canadian and global economies recover, OSFI reviews and edits the 1999 Supervisory Framework to account for changes in the financial and international environments.
+As the Canadian and global economies recover, OSFI revises the 1999 Supervisory Framework to account for changes in the financial and international environments.
+OSFI maintains an active role in international forums.

 2012